 The ramp is the rate at which the kiln's temperature is changing.
 This can include decreasing (cooling) as well as increasing temperatures.

-Gaining Heat Gets More Difficult the Higher the Temperature
+Heat Is Harder to Gain the Higher the Temperature

 There is something to note when you are firing your clay, and especially when you are considering what clay body to use.
 That is the fact that the hotter the kiln gets, the harder it is to raise the temperature further.